Home

 Tribal Members

-Nottoway Indian Tribe of Virginia, Inc.
+Nottoway Indian Tribe of Virginia

 Untchore, means, "To eat".
 Nottoway Indian Tribe of Virginia, Inc. Cookbook.

 The American Indians were the first farmers.
 Corn was first cultivated 7,000 years ago, and beans over 4,000 years ago.
-In the early days, visitors entered a longhouse and the women would set food and tobacco in front of him.
-After a visitor finished his meal, he was asked the reason for his visit.
+Native American Indians taught the settlers how to plant and harvest corn, squash, and beans.
+This helped to avoid the devastation of starvation, and the vast majority of foods we know today are of Native American origin.
+In the early days, visitors were invited to enter the longhouse and the women would set food and tobacco in front of him.
+After the visitor finished his meal, he was then asked the reason for his visit.

 Content in this Cookbook was contributed by various members of the Nottoway Indian Tribe of Virginia, Inc.